milanlx/milanlx.github.io/_pages/about.md

   - /about.html
 ---

 I am an Applied Scientist at Amazon and went to graduate school at Carnegie Mellon University, with a M.S. in Machine Learning (2020).
 I am interested in agentic reinforcement learning for language models, and also have priors in multimodal learning and optimal control.
 My research intuitions stem from first principles and neuroscience.
-Some of the ideas and learnings are outlined in those [blogs](https://milanlx.github.io/blog/).
+Thoughts and learnings are listed in those [blogs](https://milanlx.github.io/blog/).

 Besides research, I am fan of soccer, tennis, golf, investment and philosophy.
 My home teams are **<span style="color: red"> AC </span> Milan** and [Dalian Young Boy FC](https://weibo.com/7762205779). and favourite writers are *Milan Kundera* and *J. D. Salinger*.